SaswatBarai/lms-platform/docs/auth-service-api.md

 ### 4. Regenerate College Access Token (🔒 Protected)

-Generates new access token for college.
+Generates new access token for college using the refresh token.

 **Endpoint:** `POST /auth/api/regenerate-access-token-college`